adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Anindita/README.md

     INSERT INTO entries (ImageName, Properties) values ("Dog", "12.3MB");
     INSERT INTO entries (ImageName, Properties) values ("Cat", "16.8MB");
 ```
-So we can see from the above two examples that it is completely the same as we do in MySQL
+So we can see from the above two examples that it is completely the same as we do in MySQL for creating a databse in GCP.

 Then later it was decided that we will be importing the same database used by the website and hence we moved on with the cloud integration part and worked on creating cloud instances for integrating a sql database and storage bucket.
 I moved on with learning on Setting up / (Linking) own domain to google cloud Storage and hosting it for free on GCP.